 The School Board:

 The Eastern Townships School Board covers a geographic area roughly the size of Belgium in the southeastern part of the province of Quebec.
-Within its territory, we find eight municipal regional counties (MRCs), 20 elementary schools, three high schools, two adult education centres and two vocational training centres.
-Depending on the location of each school, the student population varies in terms of numbers and language spoken at home, ranging from 20 students in the smallest of our elementary schools to approximately 1000 students in our largest secondary school.
+Within its territory, we find eight municipal regional counties (MRCs), 20 elementary schools, three high schools, adult education services and two vocational training centres.
+Depending on the location of each school, the student population varies in terms of numbers and language spoken at home, ranging from 20 students in the smallest of our elementary schools to approximately 900 students in our largest secondary school.
 Although English is the mother tongue for a majority of the students the large number of students who have French as mother tongue confirms the bilingual nature of the school board and of the region in general.
-Seven of our 20 elementary schools have been designated as schools that can benefit from the New Approaches, New Solutions (NANS) Intervention Strategy for schools in economically disadvantaged areas.
+Some of our elementary schools have been designated as schools that can benefit from the New Approaches, New Solutions (NANS) Intervention Strategy for schools in economically disadvantaged areas.

 The Eastern Townships School Board is driven by its vision that: